KeroMichelle/KeroMichelle.github.io/about.md

 * BA in Interactive Media & Game Design (2018 - 2022)
 * Minors in Project Management, Video Game Programming

-My career goal is to deliver impactful, immersive games by crafting collaborative work environments.
+As a <b><orange>producer</orange></b>, I craft collaborative work environments.
 I aim to empower my teammates with the resources and direction needed to overcome challenges and take creative ownership.

+As a <b><olive>designer</olive></b>, I build worlds and mechanics to engage with players in intentional ways.
+I combine satisfying gameplay with immersive storytelling to create fun and meaningful experiences.

 Current favorites: Slay the Spire, Rainbow Six Siege, Pokemon